Beniamino92/CALC/README.md

 ## Example

-We provide a snapshot of `tutorial.Rmd`, which contains a tutorial for using our software in R
+We provide a snapshot of `tutorial.R`, which contains a tutorial for using our software in R

 ```r
 # stan model